nasa/fprime/docs/v1.5/UsersGuide/dev/testAPI/user_guide.md

 t3 >= t2 # evaluates True
 ~~~~

-Accessing TimeStamps from from event and channel data types can be done with the `get_time()` getter.
+Accessing TimeStamps from event and channel data types can be done with the `get_time()` getter.
 These comparisons can be very useful in testing whether FSW meets timing requirements.

 ~~~~{.python}
 seq = ["Counter"] * 5